- Great Chicago Fire [MP3]

 - Flight to Spain

 - Hard Rain's Gonna Fall

-LIMITED EDITION OF 500 ALMOST SOLD OUT!
+LIMITED EDITION OF 500 SOLD OUT

 "It’s just as insurgent as Bloodshot typically promises but Burch brings a less boozy vibe to the sessions that nonetheless remain loose, vibrant and crackling.
 Country rock done right, ie: without anyone taking themselves too seriously. "– American Songwriter